Hill Giants

 The giant can take 3 legendary actions, choosing from the options below.

 Snatch.
-The giant makes a snatch attack.
+The giant makes a Snatch attack.

 Stuff.
 One Large or smaller creature grappled by the giant must succeed on a DC 18 Strength saving throw or be stuffed into the hill giant's mouth and restrained (escape DC 18).

 Earthshaker Charge (Costs 2 Actions).
 The giant moves up to 30 feet in a straight line and can move through the space of any creature smaller than Gargantuan.
-Each creature within 30 ft. of where it begins or ends this movement must succeed on a DC 18 Dexterity saving throw or be knocked prone.
-A creature whose space the giant passes through has disadvantage on this saving throw.

 Hill Giant Master of the Feast Tactics